Lao PDR

 • Code of Ethics for Professional Accountants

 Under the Law on Independent Audit of 2014, the Ministry of Finance (MoF) is responsible for establishing ethical requirements for all professional accountants in Laos.
-The Laos Chamber of Professional Accountants and Auditors (LCPAA) reports that in October 2016, the MoF adopted and published the Lao Code of Ethics, which is aligned with the principles of the 2015 IESBA Code of Ethics.
+LCPAA reports that, in October 2016, the MoF adopted and published the Lao Code of Ethics, which is aligned with the principles of the 2015 IESBA Code of Ethics.

 Current Status: Partially Adopted